fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

- Very often the bare _tsc_ command is set up in the project scripts for other scripts to use, so it is very common to see the  _tsc_ command set up within the project like this.
+ Very often the bare <i>tsc</i> command is set up in the project scripts for other scripts to use, so it is very common to see the <i>tsc</i> command set up within the project like this.

  Now we can initialise our tsconfig.json settings by running: